rasilvap/conversion-numbers-to-words/README.md

 1) The program starts in the convertNumberToWords method.
 First divide the initial number by mapper units (billions,  millions, thousands, hundreds) and en each division calculate the remainder of the current number to get the next number in the sequence, for example with 12417, Calculate the remainder number.
 12417 % 1000 = 417 with have 1 in the thousands variable and 10 as remainder this ten will be the next input in the sequence to be converted.

-2) If the number has billions then the number global variable will be initialized with the billions number and the program will go again to the convertNumberToWords method to get the word equivalent number just for the billion part, otherwise if there is not billion part the program continues witn the next number in the sequence in this case million and so far and so for.
+2) If the number has billions then the number global variable will be initialized with the billions number and the program will go again to the convertNumberToWords method to get the word equivalent number just for the billion part, otherwise if there is not a billion part the program continues with the next number in the sequence in this case million and so far and so for.

 3) Find the next highest unit for 417, we will get Hundred.